 - 1. Students participating as patients in lab will be under the guidance of a nursing instructor.
 No one shall attempt to give medication, injections, insert tubing, or provide any other invasive medical procedure to other students and live actors. - 2.
 All students will sign-in when attending skills, attendance is mandatory - 3.
 Students are expected to follow the Nurse Assistant Program Student Handbook Policies and all instructions provided by course faculty, lab faculty, and/or lab staff. - 4.
 Instructors or lab staff must be informed of any injuries or accidents immediately. - 5.
-Closed-toed, slip-off shoes will be worn at all times in the lab when the student is not lying in bed. - 6.
-All individuals are expected to read and adhere to instructions for properly and safely working with laboratory equipment. - 7.
-No smoking, drinking, or eating in the lab at any time. - 8.
-Instructors may add additional rules at any time to ensure the safety of all individuals in lab. - 9.
-Iodine products are not to be used on any laboratory equipment.
+Students are required to wear solid matching color scrub tops and bottoms.
+Scrubs will be properly fitting, laundered, wrinkle-free, and in good condition. - 6.
+Closed-toed, slip-off shoes will be worn at all times in the lab when the student is not lying in bed. - 7.
+All individuals are expected to read and adhere to instructions for properly and safely working with laboratory equipment. - 8.
+No smoking, drinking, or eating in the lab at any time. - 9.
+Instructors may add additional rules at any time to ensure the safety of all individuals in lab.